Fredericcelerse/chemistry_softwares_compilation_instructions/README.md

-# Instructions for rapidly compiling several chemistr-based softwares
+# Instructions for rapidly compiling several chemistry-based softwares
 This repository aims at providing insights about compilation instructions on HPC infrastructure for several chemistry-based softwares, which may be often a pain in the neck to debug when we are not user-friendly with pure informatics